asraarwani/DataStructuresAndAlgorithms/README.md

             52. Second largest node in BST
             53. Construct a BST from its given level order traversal
             54. Convert BST to sorted circular doubly linked list
-            55. Largest number greater than or equal to a given number
+            55. Smallest number greater than or equal to a given number
             56. Largest number less than or equal to a given number
             57. In-order successor of node in BST using parent node link
             58. In-order successor of node in BST without parent link